-Many different types of groups benefit from having mission statements including:
+Many different types of groups benefit from having them including:

 There is a wide variety of mission statements in the world, and they can vary a lot in quality.
 Some help stakeholders clearly understand what an organization does, some don’t.
 To be good, a mission statement should be:

-Clear– Good mission statements are short and too the point so they are easy to communicate and understand.
+Clear– Good ones are short and to the point so they are easy to communicate and understand.

 Substantive – An organization’s mission should be substantive.
 It should actually say something real that the organization can do and measure as, opposed to just containing generalizations.

 Achievable – The mission an organization sets itself should be achievable given the skills, experience, scale and capital that the organization has.
 There’s no point creating a totally unrealistic mission.